Bonito Lake: History

-Little Bear Fire
+21 st century

+As of 2011, Alamogordo still owned the dam and lake, but all of the land around the lake is a part of the Lincoln National Forest.
+The lake and the surrounding mountains have been popular for fishing, camping, and hiking.

 The 2012 Little Bear Fire caused flooding and other damage to Bonito Lake and the surrounding area.
-The lake has been closed to fishing since that time, and the campgrounds around the lake are also closed.
+The lake was closed to fishing since that time, and the campgrounds around the lake were also closed.

 The fire caused severe erosion in the watershed above the lake, and the lake was contaminated with sediment and ash from the fire.
 In the summer of 2015 engineers began the process of draining the lake in order to dredge it.
-The expected reopen date is currently unknown, but may be as late as 2019 or 2020.
+The expected reopen date was unknown, but may be as late as 2019 or 2020.

 On September 26, 2017 the Alamogordo city commissioners approved an $8.6 million contract to drain, dredge, and restore the lake.
 The city engineer estimated that it would take about 24 months for the work to be completed and the lake reopened.